 Therapy in Tottenham

-Many of the people who come to see me are struggling with the consequences of painful childhood experiences, including growing up with a narcissistic, abusive or addicted parent.
+Many of the people who come to see me are struggling with the consequences of painful childhood experiences, such as growing up with a family member who was emotionally dysregulated or had addiction issues.
 I have worked extensively with members of the LGBTQI+ community.
-I have a high level of knowledge and understanding when it comes to working with people who have been bereaved in a particularly traumatic way, such as through suicide or a sudden accident.
-Another area of special interest is therapy with those who suffer from perfectionism and its inevitable counterpart, chronic self-hatred.
+I have good knowledge and understanding when it comes to working with people who have been bereaved in a particularly traumatic way, such as through suicide or a sudden accident.

 I am registered with the United Kingdom Council for Psychotherapy (UKCP), one of the main regulatory bodies for therapists in the UK, and follow their ethical framework.
 I am also a Senior Accredited member of the British Association for Counselling and Psychotherapy, meaning that I have achieved a recognised standard of professional excellence and ethical practice.